kubeovn/docs/docs/guide/vpc.en.md

 Since the Pods under the custom VPC do not communicate with the network of the node, the probe packets sent by the kubelet cannot reach the Pods in the custom VPC.
 Kube-OVN uses TProxy to redirect the detection packets sent by kubelet to Pods in the custom VPC to achieve this function.

-The configuration method is as follows, add the parameter `--enable-tproxy=true` in Daemonset `kube-ovn-cni`:
+The configuration method is as follows, add the parameter `--enable-tproxy=true` in DaemonSet `kube-ovn-cni`:

 ```yaml
 spec: